 - Electronic Circuits and Devices

 Students need both good qualifications and employability skills to enhance their career prospects and personal development.
-The Higher National Certificate in engineering embed throughout the programme, the development of key skills, attributes and strengths required by 21st century employers.
+Throughout the programme, the course embeds the development of key skills, attributes and strengths required by twenty-first century employers.